How To Add Extra Information In Radio Buttons Choices Android

 The RadioButtonGroup class defines a GroupName attached belongings, of type string, which can be set on a Layout<View> object.
 This enables any layout to be turned into a radio button group:

-<StackLayout RadioButtonGroup.GroupName="colors"> <Label Text="What's your favorite color?" /> <RadioButton Content="Red" /> <RadioButton Content="Greenish" /> <RadioButton Content="Blue" /> <RadioButton Content="Other" /> </StackLayout>
+<StackLayout RadioButtonGroup.GroupName="colors"> <Label Text="What's your favorite color?" /> <RadioButton Content="Red" /> <RadioButton Content="Greenish" /> <RadioButton Content="Blue" /> <RadioButton Content="Other" /> </StackLayout> In this example, each RadioButton in the StackLayout volition have its GroupName property set to colors, and will be mutually exclusive.

 Note